liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/propagator-performance-master-plan.md

 to document the production API contract for this opt-in path and validate a short full-record run before considering deeper rematerializing custom backward work.

+The full-record validation confirms that positioning.
+With all `40` shots in a single batch, the custom path OOMs on the tested NPU.
+With the same full-record data and `batch_size=20`, three FWI iterations pass: loss trajectories are identical, all finite checks pass, and mean iteration time improves `55.00 s -> 37.59 s` (`1.463x`).
+A direct one-iteration tensor parity check keeps receiver outputs/loss exact and raw `vp.grad` max abs diff at `4.47e-7`, with total speedup `1.486x`.
+The path should remain an expert opt-in high-memory speed mode.
+Do not make it default.
+The next task is to formalize this API contract and then either stop this line or open a separate true-rematerialization design.
 ```